aps831/workstation/README.md

 ### Issues
 Note that once Docker has been installed and the Vagrant machine has been restarted, the network interface `docker0` has no IP address.
 The work-around to this is to restart Docker with `sudo systemctl restart docker`.

-There is an issue in the dropbox role with installing nemo-dropbox.
-It is requesting an answer to a question which cannot be supplied by debconf.
-It is currently commented out.

 ## Production

 ### Pre Tasks